tjhickey724/compiler_design/notes/optimization/BasicBlocks.md

 ![Flow Graph Example](bb.jpg)

-or as a transition table:
+or as a transition table using the [graphviz](https://graphviz.org) dot notation:
 ```
 # bb.dot
 # compile with dot -Tjpg -o bb.jpg bb.dot